Why the PHP 7.2 Upgrade is Important

 If it’s a broken theme: The first step is the same as a plugin, update the theme.
 If that doesn’t work, we hand the job over to our developers for further investigation.
 If a site is over 5 years old, and the theme isn’t compatible with PHP 7.2, we may suggest a redesign, however, we will do our best to work with you if that is not an option.

 Needless to say, those 8% of sites with PHP 7.2 incompatibilities have been fixed seamlessly by our team.
 If you are experiencing slow site speed, considerable unexpected and persistent maintenance, a “white screen” on page load, or a 500 server error, contact Bytes today.
+Our ongoing support and expertise is just one reason Bytes is recognized as a Top Website Development Company on Design Rush.
 Let our support team help you get your website upgraded, secured, and stabilized again!